CONSTITUTION

 1. Society for Students with a Disability Rules of Order will apply to any meetings of the Society unless otherwise provided in these bylaws.

-ANNUAL GENERAL MEETINGS
+ANNUAL GENERAL MEETINGS & SPECIAL GENERAL MEETINGS

-2. The following business will be conducted at the annual general meeting:
+2. The following business will be conducted at the Annual General Meeting:

 3. elections;